 Manitoba Pork, in partnership with the federal and provincial governments, has launched its "Squeal on Pigs" campaign, an initiative that encourages the public to report sightings or evidence of wild pigs.

-Dr. Wayne Lees, the Coordinator of the Manitoba Invasive Swine Eradication Project, invites the public to visit squealonpigs.org where they will find pictures of what to look for.
+Dr. Wayne Lees, the Coordinator of the Manitoba Invasive Swine Eradication Project, invites the public to visit squealonpigsmb.org where they will find pictures of what to look for.

 Clip-Dr. Wayne Lees-Manitoba Invasive Swine Eradication Project: